SneaksAndData/github-actions/README.md

 ### Description

-Creates a python package with pypi-friendly version number on pull request comment with text `crate_package`
+Creates a python package with a pypi-friendly version number on pull request comment with text `create_package`

 **NOTES**:
 1) To be able to use this action, your repository should contain